 \subsubsection{Steps of the proof of \Theoremref{th:existence}.}

+The strategy for the proof of \Theoremref{th:existence} is to solve only \Eqsref{eq:FuchsS}--\eref{eq:Fuchsomega} in a first step; we refer to the latter as the \keyword{main evolution system} or the \keyword{Gowdy equations}.
+Given any such solution $(S,\omega)$ of that system with the ``correct'' behavior at $t=0$, the remaining equations, \Eqsref{eq:waveequationM}--\eref{eq:constraints}, form an overdetermined system for the other unknown $M$.
+We must therefore ask for the conditions for which these can be solved for $M$.
+As already discussed in \cite{Chrusciel:1990ti,Garfinkle:1999ix,Stahl:2002bv}, one encounters certain ``matching conditions'' which must be satisfied in order to obtain smooth solutions for $M$.
+The quantities $H$, $C_+$ and $C_-$ introduced above are of particular importance since they measure the violation of \Eqsref{eq:waveequationM}--\eref{eq:constraints}.

-The main step in the proof is the construction of solutions of \eref{eq:FuchsS} and \eref{eq:Fuchsomega} in a small time neighborhood of $t=0$, which are compatible with the notion of smooth Gowdy symmetric generalized Taub-NUT solutions given in \Sectionref{sec:GenTaubNUT}.
-The main local existence result is as follows.
+The first step is the construction of such solutions of \Eqsref{eq:FuchsS}--\eref{eq:Fuchsomega} in a small time neighborhood of $t=0$, which are compatible with the notion of smooth Gowdy symmetric generalized Taub-NUT solutions given in \Sectionref{sec:GenTaubNUT}.
+We find the following central result.